 500 euro banknote

-Euro banknotes are signed either by Willem F. Duisenberg, Jean-Claude Trichet or Mario Draghi – the first, second and third Presidents of the ECB, respectively.
+Euro banknotes are signed either by Willem F. Duisenberg, Jean-Claude Trichet, Mario Draghi or Christine Lagarde – the first, second, third and fourth Presidents of the ECB, respectively.
 All banknotes are equally valid regardless of whose signature is shown.